 11 OCT 13 OCT

 Designed by John Hugenholtz, the Zandvoort owner, and built in 1963, primarily as a test track for Honda, Suzuka has hosted the Japanese F1 GP since 1987 and is a very popular venue.
-The Japanese crowds are fanatical, particularly in the late 80´s and early 90´s when McLaren-Honda, Ayrton Senna and Alain Prost were at their peak.
+The Japanese crowds are fanatical, so the atmosphere at this figure eight circuit is always excellent.
 Always near the end of the F1 Championship calendar, it has been the scene of many memorable moments in recent racing history to decide the Championship.
+This was particularly true in the late 80's and early 90's when McLaren-Honda, Ayrton Senna and Alain Prost were at their peak.

-The facilities and organisation are first-class.
-The track is a very technical one to drive and consists of a good variety of corners, then the return section is a series of sweeping, fast curves, where drivers experience high G-forces.
-Its unique feature is the cross-over which means that, unusually, there is an almost equal number of left- and right-hand turns.
+The circuit underwent renovation in 2009, making it compliant with the F1 regulations, and has since welcomed the Japanese Grand Prix every year.
+As a result, the circuit boasts first-class facilities and organisation.
+The circuit is particularly attractive for its technically-challenging track.
+Shaped in a figure eight, this puts technical strategy in drivers and teams to the test, as it can be a complex track to drive.
+The layout also consists of a good variety of corners, and the return section is a series of sweeping, fast curves, where drivers experience high G-forces.
+Its unique feature is the cross-over, giving it the figure eight layout; unusually, there is an almost equal number of left- and right-hand turns.